 Long acting, which may take a few hours to start working but can then last as long as 24 hours or longer.

 Type 2 diabetes is felt by many doctors to be better treated by lifestyle changes, and so this is the option that will be tried first.

-However, there are many more drugs besides these two examples and a doctor can take the patient through the entire range of options and then make a recommendation.
+However, there are many more drugs besides these two examples.
+These include sulfonylureas, pioglitazones and DPP-4 inhibitors (gliptins).
+The medicines have different mechanisms of action.
+A doctor can take the patient through the entire range of options and then make a recommendation.

 Dietary changes to control type 1 diabetes generally focus on restricting the amount of carbohydrates consumed, as these are turned into sugar as part of the body’s metabolic process.
 If less carbohydrate is consumed and turned into sugar, there will be less need for insulin to remove the excess glucose from the blood.

 Type 2 diabetics can also gain better control over blood sugar levels by eating less carbohydrates.
 In general, a healthy and more balanced diet that includes fresh fruit and vegetables and whole grains can help.